 I started reading non-fiction and fiction books sincerely only for the last four-five years.
 But in this duration, I read some books that shifted the course of my life.
 They exposed me to unbelievable facts.
 They laid open the science that I didn’t know exist.
 They told me stories I could never imagine.
 They made me cry like I hadn’t before.
 They made me laugh as if I had nothing to worry about.
 They accompanied me when I was lonely.
 They unfurled the greatest lives.
 They told me life can be lived in many ways.
 They reassured me that it was okay to be who I was.
 But also that I could grow.

 You don’t know what is out there until you read.
 And then the ghosts don’t leave you alone, ever.

 By John Lavery / Public domain

-Here are some of the greatest books that not only taught me, entertained me, hooked me onto them but that changed the meaning of life for me.
+Here are some of the greatest books that not only taught me, entertained me, hooked me onto them but that changed my interpretation of the meaning of life.

 Because for some of us books are as important as almost anything on earth — Anne Lamott.

 Books to Change Life.

 Please Note: All the below quotes are from the respective books.

 Sapiens: A Brief History of Humankind by Yuval Noah Harari

 [Highly recommended on the list of books that change your life.]